Azure/aca-dotnet-workshop/docs/aca/04-aca-dapr-stateapi/index.md

 ```

 !!! note
     The `primaryMasterKey` connection string is only needed for our local testing on the development machine, we'll be using a different approach (**Managed Identities**) when deploying Dapr component to Azure Container Apps Environment.
+For this workshop, we are allowing local authentication with the `az resource update` command above, but this should not be done for production workloads.

 Once the scripts execution is completed, we need to get the `primaryMasterKey` of the Cosmos DB account next.
 You can do this using the PowerShell script below.
 Copy the value of `primaryMasterKey` as we will use it in the next step.